-If you have never been to Germany before and want to plan a trip, you are in luck!
+If you have never been to Germany and want to plan a trip, you are in luck!
 Germany has a lot of sights to see and things to do.
 You will not run out of options anytime soon.
 Moreover, the country is easily accessible via plane or train.
+Here is how to plan a trip to Germany.

 A trip to Germany can be exciting and confusing, especially if you’re visiting for the first time.
 Therefore, you must plan everything.
 I am sure you are excited about your trip to Germany.

 Germany is one of the most visited countries in the world.
-Imuf you are looking to plan a trip there, you have come to the right place!
+If you want to plan a trip there, you have come to the right place!

 This guide will help you with everything you need to consider while planning your trip to Germany.
 It will ensure you do not miss anything and have a smooth experience.